robertsi20/ConceptualizingConceptDrift/README.md

 This experiment builds mainly on the following code:
 - [CRAFT in Xplique]((https://github.com/deel-ai/xplique)) - A framework for automatically extracting Concept Activation Vectors which explain deep neural networks.
-Link to Paper [CRAFT](https://arxiv.org/abs/2211.10154),
+Link to Paper [CRAFT](https://arxiv.org/abs/2211.10154)
 - [Model-based Drift Explanations]((https://github.com/FabianHinder/DRAGON)) - Repo for example Model-based explanations.
-Link to Paper [Model] (https://www.sciencedirect.com/science/article/pii/S0925231223007634)
+Link to Paper [Model-based Drift Explanantions](https://www.sciencedirect.com/science/article/pii/S0925231223007634)
-  - In this experiment we use CRAFT in combination with [Pytorch](https://pytorch.org/).\

-We suggest to setup a local [Conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)-environment using **Python 3.10** and install the repository as follows:
+- In this experiment we use CRAFT in combination with [Pytorch](https://pytorch.org/).\ We suggest to setup a local [Conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)-environment using **Python 3.10** and install the repository as follows: